Offbeat ride summary

 Notes: Please note that the itinerary may be run in reverse starting with a two night stay at Deloraine, however the usual itinerary is 2 nights Olare Lamun, 3 nights Olare Orok, 2 nights Soit Ololol Escarpment, 1 night Mara River, 2 nights Deloraine to finish.

 The price includes all food, accommodation and beverages as described in the fact sheet, plus all domestic flights and transfers, but not international flights.
+If you wish to extend your safari with a stay at Deloraine this is an additional cost (price on application).
 Please contact Wild and Exotic Ltd by telephone 01439 748401 or email email@example.com for latest availability, current prices and booking forms.
 Neither Wild and Exotic nor the operators or suppliers can accept any responsibility for changes to itineraries or dates that may arise due to weather or unforeseen circumstances such as changes, disruptions or delays to airline flights for whatever reason.
 This holiday is subject to Wild and Exotic’s terms and conditions, a copy of which will be enclosed with your booking form.

 Wild and Exotic sample itinerary for the Offbeat Laikipia Ride

-The cost of this itinerary is based on two people sharing accommodation on a full board basis for 10 days and is inclusive of all internal transfers.
+The cost of this itinerary is based on two people sharing accommodation on a full board basis for 8 nights.

 Laikipia is a unique wildlife area and contains an enormous diversity of wildlife.
 It is famous as the last reserve of the Jackson’s Hartebeest and is home of several rare species such as the Reticulated Giraffe, Beisa Oryx, Grevy’s Zebra, Gerenuk and Somali Ostrich amongst others.
 In recent years landowners have turned their back on cattle ranching in favour of wildlife conservation, and even large predators such as lion and hyena are more abundant now than they were 25 years ago.